lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 The Internet Media Type "application/pkixcmp" MUST be set in the HTTP Content-Type header field when conveying a PKIMessage.

+Note that the PKIMessage type is used also when sending an Announcement message.

-The Content-Length header field SHOULD be provided, giving the length of the ASN.1-encoded PKIMessage.
+In line with {{Section 8.6 of RFC9110}}, the "Content-Length" header field should be provided whenever a PKIMessage is sent, giving the length of the ASN.1-encoded PKIMessage.

 ## Communication Workflow